 I've just tidied up and released a tool I've used for a while to sort photos and videos.
 It does a pretty good job figuring out the date each was taken and then moves them to a year + month subfolder.
 The source code and a binary release are now available on github - see photo-sorter.

 This is a command line application with two arguments, a source folder and a destination folder.
 Use it like this (paths are examples and note that if there are spaces then the entire argument needs to be in quotes):

 This will process all files in the source folder, including subfolders, even if they are not photos or videos.
 Each file will be moved to a year + month subfolder in the destination (i.e. 2019-08) or to a special subfolder (An Unknown Date) for any files where the date the photo or video was taken cannot be determined.

 In addition to moving files the tool also handles de-duplication.
 If the file already exists in the destination folder it is just deleted from the source and not moved.
 This is checked by file contents (hash) and not by name.
 If a different file with the same name already exists in the destination folder then PhotoSorter will move it to a unique, new filename.

 I originally wrote this to handle my 'Google Photos' folder - when this feature worked it just dumped everything from Google Photos into one Drive folder with no organization.
 I used this periodically to tidy everything into my Photos folder also backed up to Google Drive.
 Now that Google has stopped syncing Drive and Photos this is still useful, especially with my script that copies new photos over to Google Drive.

-See Photo Sorter 1.10, updated to skip metadata when comparing JPEG files.
+Photo sorter has been updated to skip metadata when comparing JPEG files.

 (All Code Posts)